 Having a yeast infection while pregnant may increase the risk of passing Candida to your baby during birth [17], [18].
 These may produce oral candidiasis or diaper rash during the first year of life [19].

-The standard treatment of a vaginal yeast infection is antifungals.
+The standard treatment for a vaginal yeast infection is antifungals.
 These are the most common:

 Oral antifungals like fluconazole should be preferably avoided during pregnancy because it may increase the risk of malformations in the baby [20].
 However, a single dose of fluconazole, which is the standard treatment for vaginal yeast infection, is not likely to significantly increase risk.
 Have a discussion with your provider about what treatment will work best for you.